Forever Young (Alphaville song): Music video

+Charts

 Becky Hill version

 In 2020, British singer Becky Hill released a cover version of the song.
 It was released on 13 November 2020 by Polydor Records and Eko Records.
 The song was selected as the soundtrack to the 2020 McDonald's Christmas advert in the UK.

 Background

 The song raised money for FareShare, in which McDonald's donated five million meals for charity.
 Hill also donated 10p from every download, going to food charity FareShare.
 She said on her Twitter account, "'forever young' is bigger than just a nice christmas advert & song. @mcdonaldsuk has committed to funding @fareshareuk to redistribute over 5 million meals by April 2021 to families in need. at least 10p of every download goes towards a great cause. no child should be hungry".